vedantm11/Chain4India---Supply-Chain-Model-for-PPE-Kits/README.md

 ## Problem Statement:

-Running alongside the core components from Hyperledger Sawtooth, Supply Chain includes a number of elements customizing the blockchain and user interaction with it:

 Substandard Quality Medical Equipment ( Masks and PPE kits) are manufactured and sold in the market at very cheap prices that are not safe.